 This Sub-Fund is classified as a financial product, as described in Article 9 of Sustainable Finance Disclosure Regulation ("SFDR").
-It is a social thematic fund with a sustainable investment objective to invest 80% of the portfolio's net assets in companies that rank in the top 30% of the investable universe based on customer and employee satisfaction data.
+It is a social thematic fund with a sustainable investment objective to invest 80% of the portfolio's net assets on a continuous basis in companies that obtain a score from 1 to 30 out of 100 in the investable universe based on customer and employee experience data.